Jochem654/Weather-widget/README.md

 # Weather-widget

 It's possible to open it in a browser and you can open it in a browser window.
-The Temperature is in Celsius.
-The Date is in the format: DD\MM\YYYY.

 ## Browser
 1. open the file explorer